guiruyz/askingForHelp/README.md

 # askingForHelp
-### It is intended to be an anonymous question and answer field.
+### Intended to be an anonymous question and answer field.